spech66/hugo-best-practices/README.md

 Walk trough every point in the [Front-End Checklist](https://github.com/thedaviddias/Front-End-Checklist) and the [Front-End Performance Checklist](https://github.com/thedaviddias/Front-End-Performance-Checklist).

+## Awesome Hugo list

+Additional links and resources can be found at [Awesome Hugo](https://github.com/theNewDynamic/awesome-hugo). *A curated list of awesome things related to Hugo.*

 ## Tools

 There are some tools and websites that can validate your page and check the speed.